ghovax/textr/README.md

 where `example_name` can be one of the following, either `document_to_pdf` or `pdf_from_scratch`.
-The example `document_to_pdf` is a command-line utility which will allow you to easily convert any JSON document which adheres to the format specific to this library (examples can be found in the `assets` folder).
+The example `document_to_pdf` is a command-line utility which will allow you to easily convert any JSON document which adheres to the format specific to this library (examples can be found in the `assets` folder), while the `pdf_from_scratch` example will generate a PDF document directly, bypassing the need for a `Document`-compatible JSON file.

 # Testing